hrithikguy/systecash/cmake/README_CMAKE.txt

 == Using Xcode on OS X

-CMake can generate build files for Xcode such that GnuCash can be built, run and debugged from within Xcode.
+CMake can generate build files for Xcode such that systecash can be built, run and debugged from within Xcode.
 Follow the instructions above to the point where you would use `xcodebuild` to launch the build.
 Instead, launch Xcode by doing:

-  $ open Gnucash.xcodeproj
+  $ open systecash.xcodeproj

 Xcode 7 will pop up a window about Autocreate Schemes.
 I usually choose "Manually Manage Schemes".
 On the next window, use the "\+"